Samar1000/Drowsy_Driver_Detection/README.md

  mobile detection and engine overheat alarm.

 ## Mechanism:
- -Raspberry pi using camera will detect if driver is drowsy and alert him.
+  - Raspberry pi using camera will detect if driver is drowsy and alert him.
- -Bluetooth module acts as a link between Raspberry and microcontroller, it sends information from raspberry pi to microcontroller if drowsiness occurs
+  - Bluetooth module acts as a link between Raspberry and microcontroller, it sends information from raspberry pi to microcontroller if drowsiness occurs
- -Car avoids accident by self-parking if driver didn't responce to the alert.
+  - Car avoids accident by self-parking if driver didn't responce to the alert.

 ## Team
- -Samar Adel
+ - Samar Adel
- -Mariam Ahmed Ibrahim
+ - Mariam Ahmed Ibrahim
- -Menna-AllAH Hasan
+ - Menna-AllAH Hasan